researchops/research-skills/README.md

 > The Researcher Skills workshop is coming to (city).
 We're bringing together groups of researchers who are interested in reflecting on their craft, learning, and growing.
 In this 2-hour workshop, we discuss specific challenges in doing the work, map out past project experience, and evaluate skills and career progression with tools developed by the ResearchOps Community.
 >
 >It's also an opportunity for us to give back.
 We'll collect some of the workshop output data and send it back to the ResearchOps community.
 They'll clean up and open-source all of the researcher skills data, and gather a project team together to publish a well-informed skills framework that researchers everywhere can use as a guide for growth and career progression.
+>
-This workshop is open to anyone with hands-on experience doing research.
+> The workshop is open to anyone with hands-on experience doing research.
+Participants without professional research experience will be unable to complete some of the activities and have a hard time getting into the materials, which start by reflecting on specific working experiences, and creating productive discussion about the work.

 #### More details for participants: